December Tours

 What are the best activities to do in Iceland during December?

-- Northern Lights Hunting: December’s long nights provide the perfect chance to witness the Aurora Borealis illuminating the sky.
+1. Northern Lights Hunting: December’s long nights provide the perfect chance to witness the aurora borealis illuminating the sky.

-- Golden Circle Highlights: Discover Thingvellir National Park, the Geysir geothermal area, and the majestic Gullfoss waterfall.
+3. Golden Circle Highlights: Discover Thingvellir National Park, the Geysir Geothermal Area, and the majestic Gullfoss Waterfall.

 Can you see the northern lights in December in Iceland?

-- 8-Day Winter Guided Circle Tour: Experience the northern lights, ice caves, waterfalls, and Iceland’s diverse landscapes on this comprehensive guided tour around the country.
+3. 8-Day Guided Ring Road Tour: Experience the northern lights, ice caves, waterfalls, and diverse landscapes on this guided tour around Iceland.

-- Iceland Winter Adventure with Ice Cave Exploration: Combine northern lights hunting with thrilling adventures like exploring ice caves and visiting the iconic Golden Circle.
+4. Iceland Winter Adventure with Ice Cave Exploration: Combine northern lights hunting with adventures like exploring ice caves and visiting the Golden Circle.

 What is the best way to see the northern lights in December?

 The best way to see the northern lights in December is to venture away from city lights.
 Guided tours by boat or bus often take you to optimal viewing locations.
-For a unique experience, consider private northern lights tours or self-drive road trip to remote areas.
+For a unique experience, consider a private northern lights tour or a self-drive road trip to remote areas.

 Can I go whale watching in December in Iceland?

-Yes, Iceland whale watching tours are available year-round, including in December.
-Although humpback whale sightings are fewer due to migration, you can still spot minke whales, dolphins, porpoises, and occasionally even a blue whale.
-Tours are less crowded, but be sure to dress warmly for the chilly Atlantic.
-Popular December whale watching tours include:
+Yes, you can go whale watching in Iceland in December, with tours available year-round.
+While humpback whale sightings are fewer due to migration, you may still spot minke whales, dolphins, porpoises, and occasionally a blue whale.

-- Classic Whale Watching Tour: A three-hour boat trip from Reykjavik into the abundant waters of Faxafloi Bay.
+1. Whale Watching Tour from Reykjavik: A three-hour boat trip from Reykjavik into the abundant waters of Faxafloi Bay.

-- Winter Whale Watching: Specially designed for the winter season, this tour offers expert guidance and cozy onboard amenities.
+2. Classic Whale Watching: This tour offers expert guidance and cozy onboard amenities.

-- Small-Group Whale Watching Tour: Enjoy a more intimate experience with fewer passengers and personalized attention from your guide.
+3. Whale Watching & Wildlife Yacht Tour: Enjoy a more intimate experience with fewer passengers and personalized attention from your guide.

 Can you go to the Blue Lagoon in December?